Road Trip from Vancouver to Los Angeles

 Keep on this road heading south as you pass Tacoma and drive through to Portland in Oregon - a great point for an overnight stop to really make the most of this Oregon city.

-Still on I-5, you will need reach the pretty town of Salem before arriving at Eugene.
+Still, on I-5, you will need to reach the pretty town of Salem before arriving at Eugene.
 From here consider a detour to Siuslaw National Forest or Willamette National Forest before continuing to Roseburg.